jinghuazhao/INF/SOMAscan.md

 the ‘pick’ option) to determine whether variants were (1) protein-altering coding variants; (2) synonymous coding or 5′/3′ untranslated region (UTR); (3) intronic or up/downstream; or (4) intergenic.
 Second, we queried all sentinel variants
-and proxies against significant cis eQTL variants (defined by beta distribution- adjusted empirical P values using an FDR threshold of 0.05, see http://www.gtex-portal.org/home/documentationPage for details) in any cell type or tissue from the Genotype-Tissue Expression (GTEx) project v628 (http://www.gtexportal.org/home/datasets).
+and proxies against significant cis eQTL variants (defined by beta distribution-adjusted empirical P values using an FDR threshold of 0.05, see http://www.gtex-portal.org/home/documentationPage for details) in any cell type or tissue from the Genotype-Tissue Expression (GTEx) project v628 (http://www.gtexportal.org/home/datasets).
 Third, we also queried promoter capture Hi-C data in 17 human